-[PI] POSSESSION OF INAPPROPRIATE (Non-approved) ITEMS: Any item that may case campus distraction or may potentially cause harm.
-Items banned at school, for example, any outside food or drink.
+[PI] POSSESSION OF INAPPROPRIATE (Non-approved) ITEMS: Any item that may cause campus distraction or may potentially cause harm.
+Items banned at school, for example, any outside food or drink, counterfeit.
 Level II consequences may be applied if appropriate.
+If counterfeit money is used it may rise to level II consequences.